Master of Education in Science, Technology, Engineering, Arts, and Mathematics (STEAM)

 Considering the Role of Each STEAM Discipline to Develop Student Understanding

-The STEAM specialization takes STEM (Science, Technology, Engineering and Mathematics) to the next level by adding Arts (liberal, social, manual, physical and fine) to the framework for integrated instruction.
+The STEAM specialization takes STEM (Science, Technology, Engineering and Mathematics) to the next level by adding Arts (liberal, social, manual, physical and fine arts) to the framework for integrated instruction.
 STEAM empowers teachers to employ a project-based learning approach that crosses all of these disciplines in solving everyday problems.
-This approach has been shown to engage students and allow them to use both left and right brained thinking in the same exercise.
+This approach aligns with Common Core Standards and has been shown to engage students and allow them to use both left and right brained thinking in the same exercise.

 It's full steam ahead when you begin this degree now!